remsecond/evidenceai/docs/RECOVERY_PLAN.md

    - [x] Proper logging
    - [x] Output validation

-## Next Steps

-1. Keep Core Functionality
-   - Maintain working pipeline
-   - Preserve Google integration
-   - Keep simple interface

-2. Future Improvements (Separate Branch)
-   - Tag cloud features
-   - UI enhancements
-   - Additional integrations

-## Important Notes

-- DO NOT add complexity until core is stable
-- Keep experimental features in separate branch
-- Document all testing results
-- Maintain working configuration

 ## Current Status
 We have successfully recovered the working state:
 - PDF processing pipeline is operational
 - Google Sheets integration is working
 - Test document has been processed and tracked
 - New spreadsheet created: https://docs.google.com/spreadsheets/d/18vpRQjjfDE65VoShiyMuq9PGE6C6sKyQ916sVRWAI7M

+## Stable Branch
+The working state has been preserved in the `core-pipeline-stable` branch.
+This branch contains:
+- Complete PDF processing pipeline
+- Google Sheets integration
+- Clean, focused codebase
+- Full documentation

+## Next Steps

+1. Mission Control Integration
+   - Integrate PDF pipeline into Mission Control
+   - Add Google Sheets tracking to UI
+   - Keep interface simple and focused
+   - Test end-to-end workflow

+2. Future Development
+   - Keep experimental features in separate branches
+   - Use core-pipeline-stable as base for stable features
+   - Document all changes thoroughly
+   - Maintain working configuration

+## Important Notes

+- DO NOT add complexity until core is stable
+- Keep experimental features in separate branches
+- Document all testing results
+- Maintain working configuration
+- Always branch from core-pipeline-stable for new stable features